What is a client depositor?

-Because sperm counts vary from male to male and from sample to sample, there are different processing methods used prior to cryopreservation, which result in different types of vials frozen based upon results of each semen analysis.
-Basically, our goal is to provide patients with as many high quality vials as possible from each sample collected.
+Because sperm counts vary from person to person and from sample to sample, there are different processing methods that may be used resulting in different types of vials frozen based upon results of each semen analysis.
+Our goal is to provide patients with as many high quality vials as possible from each sample collected.

 Should I address my frozen sperm in my will?

 As a client depositor, frozen sperm is considered the producing male’s property.
 For use, shipment, transfer, or thawing of any vials, we require the client depositor’s written, notarized permission.
 You are required to address disposition of your sperm upon your death as part of the storage contract we provide.
 We will follow the information on the disposition form in the event of your death.
 You can change this information at any time.
 Addressing use of your frozen sperm in a will is suggested in addition to the information you have provided us.
 If you choose to address it, please be sure that the information we have on file corresponds to anything you have stated in a will.
 You may choose to consult an attorney.